lunar-bedrock/socks5-vpn/README.md

 ## Why this exists

 It is difficult to find third-party SOCKS5 providers with reliable UDP ASSOCIATE support.
-Running our own SOCKS5 server inside a VPN-connected container keeps the proxy surface simple and lets Lumine reuse its existing upstream SOCKS5 support.
+Running our own SOCKS5 server inside a VPN-connected container keeps the proxy surface simple and lets us reuse its existing upstream SOCKS5 support.

 ## Environment